Abundance-age relations with red clump stars in open clusters: Chemical trends of [X/Fe] with age

 \section{Chemical trends of [X/Fe] with age}

 We plot the [X/Fe]\footnote{From now on, we only use the neutral states of Fe and Ti as representative of element abundances, and the ionized state of Zr.
-This choice is made after the inspection of the uncertainties of the chemical species.} of all the measured chemical elements as a function of cluster's age in Fig.~\ref{fig:XFe_age}.
+This choice is made after the inspection of the uncertainties of the chemical species.} of all the measured chemical elements as a function of cluster's log age in Fig.~\ref{fig:XFe_age}.
 We mark the clusters closer than 1 kpc in orange.
-A complementary figure with [X/Fe] as a function of [Fe/H] and coloured by age can be found in Fig.~\ref{fig:XFe_FeH}.
 For clarity, we only plot those clusters for which uncertainties in abundance are lower than 0.15 dex in the specific element.
 We highlight in red circles the flagged clusters in Sect.~\ref{sec:FinalSample}.
+A complementary figure with [X/Fe] as a function of [Fe/H] and coloured by age can be found in Fig.~\ref{fig:XFe_FeH}.

 Most of the ratios from Na to Ni exhibit a mostly flat behaviour as a function of age, which is expected in the metallicity range of the clusters \citep[see][]{Kobayashi+2020}.
 However, some of them seem to have a mild increasing trend starting at 1 Gyr (Al, Si, V, Mn, Co, Ni).
-We remark that Na, Cu, Zn and Mn have the largest spreads in these spaces, and a small negative zero point.
+We remark that Na, Cu and Mn have the largest spreads in these spaces, and a small negative zero point.
 This can be due to NLTE effects \citep{Yan+2016,Bergemann+2019}, which usually depend on the atmospheric parameters of stars, and that are not taken into account when doing the transformation from differential abundances w.r.t. giants to solar scaled abundances.
 In several elements (e.g. Mg, Si) the flagged clusters in red tend to be slightly off from the distribution of the other clusters, showing that they probably carry larger uncertainties.
+Zn also shows a negative zeropoint of the abundances relative to Fe of around -0.2 dex.
+A similar zeropoint was found by \citet{Duffau+2017} which studied Zn abundances with Gaia-ESO survey data for field giants at solar metallicity.
+They concluded that this cannot be explained by systematic uncertainties such as NLTE or 3D effects, thus they attributed the underabundances to a real signature due to chemical enrichment.
+After studying this effect as a function of Galactocentric radius, metallicity and age, they tentatively explained it as due to dilution from almost Zn-free SN Ia ejecta.

 The $s$-process elements (Y, Zr, Mo, Ba, Ce, Pr, Nd) are plotted in the third row in Fig.~\ref{fig:XFe_age}.
 In general, we observe a change of behaviour of all these elements at $1$ Gyr, traced with less dispersion for the nearby clusters.
 This is particularly remarkable for Y, Zr, Mo, Ba, Ce and Nd.
 These elements exhibit a sort of plateau with large scatter at ages younger than $\sim1$ Gyr, but at different "saturation" values, with Ba being the largest one.
 Older than 1 Gyr, the abundances show a significant negative trend with age.
 Some of the elements exhibit large dispersions, such as Mo, which makes the decreasing trend less clear.
 Pr shows the opposite trend, with increasing values as a function of age.
 Pr has a significant contribution to the $r$-process (see more details in Sect.~\ref{sec:chemclocks}), which could cause this remarkably different behaviour.